JackieePeng/gitskills/readme.txt

-Creating a new branch is quick and simple and nice. hhhhh to be done
+Creating a new branch is quick and simple. hhhhh to be done